Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Introduction

+To improve asymptotic precision without compromising design-based validity, we augment these bias-corrected estimators with working outcome regression models.
+We further develop a conditional two-fold cross-fitting procedure tailored to the ENRT design.
+The overall framework is implemented using either grid sensitivity analysis \citep{rosenbaum1983assessing,greenland1996basic} or a probabilistic bias analysis \citep{Greenland2005,Lash2014,Fox2021}.

-The HIV Prevention Trials Network (HPTN) 037 study \citep{Latkin2009} serves as a primary motivating example for our work.
+The HPTN 037 study \citep{Latkin2009} serves as a primary motivating example for our work.
 HPTN 037 was an ENRT that aimed to evaluate the efficacy of a peer education intervention to reduce HIV risk behaviors among people who inject drugs.
 In the trial, treated egos received training on the prevention of risky behaviors and were encouraged to share this information with their alters.
-While previous analyses of this study \citep{Latkin2009, Buchanan2018, Chao2023} assumed that ego-networks are disjoint, contamination remains a significant concern.
+While previous analyses of this study \citep{Latkin2009, Buchanan2018, aroke2023, Chao2023} assumed that ego-networks are disjoint, contamination remains a significant concern.
 Specifically, alters might inject drugs or have sexual relations with egos from other ego-networks, or egos might be connected to each other.
-In this paper, we relax the assumption of disjoint ego-networks and re-analyze the HPTN 037 study, assessing the robustness of the causal estimates to such contamination.
+In this paper, we relax the assumption of disjoint ego-networks and assess the robustness of the causal estimates to contamination between the ego-networks.
 Our analysis suggests that ignoring contamination may lead to underestimation of the indirect effect and overestimation of the direct effect.

 Our work relates to several strands of literature.
 First, it contributes to the growing literature on causal inference under interference where the true network structure is latent and only proxies are observed by the researchers \citep{Toulis2013,Li2021,Hardy2019,boucher2021estimating,weinstein2025}.
 Second, it adds to the literature on interference with sampled network data which has primarily focused on random node sampling or snowball sampling designs under linear-in-means parametric models \citep{chandrasekhar2011econometrics, Sewell2017, Yauck2022,marray2024}.
 Third, it contributes to the literature on sensitivity analysis under interference, which has focused on unmeasured confounding \citep{VanderWeele2014}, or on settings where interference depends on two networks, but only one of which is observed \citep{Egami2020}.
 Finally, it relates to the literature on cross-cluster contamination in cluster-randomized trials, which often recommend changing the clusters boundaries to reduce contamination \citep{Hayes2017}, or more recently, develop data-driven methods for clusters construction \citep{leung2025cluster}.